OguzPastirmaci/misc/oke-topology-aware/README.md

 Running a job using the nodes in the same Local Block will provide the best performance.
 Because the number of nodes in a Local Block is limited, depending on the number of nodes you have, the number of your concurrent jobs running, and the size of your jobs, you might need to use the nodes from another Local Block in the same Network Block.

-When this information is available, OKE will add the following labels to your nodes:
+When this information is available, OKE will add the following labels to your nodes during bootstrapping:

 ```
 oci.oraclecloud.com/rdma.host_id